JackJonson/flutter_styled_toast/README.md

-reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation) isIgnoring           | bool (default true) onInitState          | OnInitStateCallback (When toast widget [initState], this callback will be called)
+reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation) isIgnoring           | bool (default true) onInitState          | OnInitStateCallback (When toast widget [initState], this callback will be called) enableGestureDismiss | bool (default false) (Dismiss toast with gesture tap or swipe to top or down gesture, have to set isIgnoring to false)